Implementation of Computation

 complexity and optimality guarantees when performing such mappings?

-What abstractions do we use to manage the complexity of these designs
+What abstractions do we use to manage the complexity of these designs so

-required to exploit these substrates?
+to exploit these substrates?

-After 60 years of building computing machines, we have a large
+After 60 years of building computing machines, we have a large body of

-However, we do not have a systematic understanding of these issues,
+not have a systematic understanding of these issues, nor do we organize

-nor do we organize and teach this material to students in a systematic
+and teach this material to students in a systematic way.
+Too much of

-way.
-Too much of what we know is anecdotal, historical, and relies on
+what we know is anecdotal, historical, and relies on substrate cost

-physically build today is enormous.
-As a result, human conceptual
+is enormous.
+As a result, human conceptual complexity is the key

-complexity is the key limiter to the systems we can build, as well as
+limiter to the systems we can build, as well as the efficiency of the

-the efficiency of the systems we build.
-Today's design task is simply
+systems we build.
+Today's design task is simply too large and too

-too large and too important to tackle in an ad hoc manner.
+important to tackle in an ad hoc manner.

 |